Keaft/the-pathfinders-lethal-company-modpack/README.md

  If you have saves that you wish to maintain, take a backup before installing this modpack.

  I'm inept at versioning.
-The date doesn't have to precisely measure the scope of my updates. :D Welp... quickly messed that up.
-I'll probably go with [year].[month].[update_number]
+The date doesn't have to precisely measure the scope of my updates. :D Versioning will be as follows: [year].[month].[update_number]

 #### Known issue(s):
-- On startup **EmployeeAssignments** says it's out of date, but it's not. :D
 - EXP going down.
 This occurs when you lose a value of scrap from your ship (keys, stop signs, shotguns, or any other scrap) greater than what you gain.
 This is a vanilla bug in which scrapCollectedInLevel is divided by totalScrapValueInLevel resulting in a negative value.
 Or so it seems :)
-- It seems that sometimes items go invisible.
-Still carriable and pingable, just invisible.
+- Inable to route to the company.
+AutoCompanyBuilding is installed specifically to bandaid this.